you every bit of advice I have.

 But I was ready to support girlfriend for the next 24 hours if need be.

 She did and was glad for it.

 She and Derek were doing SO good.
 They were a team.
-He held her any way she wanted, she breathed, she relaxed thru the contractions… You could see her relief to be in her own home.
+He held her any way she wanted, she breathed, she relaxed through the contractions.
+You could see her relief to be in her own home.
 And that is my main excitement over home birth.
 I mean come on, what do you feel upon just VISITING someone at the hospital?
-You know, when you leave, you are just so happy to be “out of there”.
-Well, it’s the same for laboring Momma’s.
-Our bodies respond to that stress – especially first time Moms.
-Did you know that 26% of first time Momma’s will have a C-section at the hospital in America (I think the worldwide average is 4%!!!).
-Don’t get me started…
+You know, when you leave, you are just so happy to be “out of there.”
+Well, it’s the same for laboring mommas.

 her and I presented two options –

 It’s 4:30.
 They’ll give you an IV so you can get some more fluids in you.
 Your lips look dry – we are worried that you are dehydrated.
 If you actually think you can sleep between contractions then you should do that.
 At 7:30 we’ll wake you up and if you feel just as tired as before, we’ll transfer to the hospital – not for a C-section, but for more fluids and maybe an epidural so you can get some more rest.
 When it’s time to push we’ll have them turn it down because we know you want to be fully engaged.

 When you wake up, if you feel refreshed and ready to rock it, then we are gonna rock it, Chels.
 (From one Alias fan to another)

 Deb hung that IV from a hook on Chelsea’s window, and true to her word – she was OUT!